Is a full building survey worth the money or are you better off with a cheaper option?

 You will get a detailed report describing visible defects as well as potential problems caused by hidden flaws, advice on repairs, the consequences of doing nothing and advice for your solicitor.

-You won’t get a valuation as standard but your surveyor may be able to add one as an extra (mine recently did this for free).
+You won’t get a valuation as standard but your surveyor may be able to add one as an extra.

 The document will be hefty and every surveyor will tell you that they almost never do a full building survey without uncovering something.
 So be prepared to be shocked when you see all the things that are seemingly wrong with the home of your dreams, and don’t make any rash decisions before speaking to the surveyor.